rust-lang/book/second-edition/src/ch15-03-drop.md

 CustomSmartPointer dropped before the end of main.
 ```

-The ```Dropping CustomSmartPointer with data `some data`!``` is printed between `CustomSmartPointer
+The text ```Dropping CustomSmartPointer with data `some data`!``` is printed
-created.` and `CustomSmartPointer dropped before the end of main.`, showing
+between the `CustomSmartPointer created.` and `CustomSmartPointer dropped
-that the `drop` method code is called to drop `c` at that point.
+before the end of main.` text, showing that the `drop` method code is called to

-Code specified in a `Drop` trait implementation can be used in many ways to
+drop `c` at that point.

-make cleanup convenient and safe: we could use it to create our own memory
+We can use code specified in a `Drop` trait implementation in many ways to make
-allocator, for instance!
-With the `Drop` trait and Rust’s ownership system, you
+cleanup convenient and safe: for instance, we could use it to create our own
-don’t have to remember to clean up after yourself, Rust takes care of it
+memory allocator!
+With the `Drop` trait and Rust’s ownership system, we don’t
-automatically.
+have to remember to clean up because Rust does it automatically.

 We also don’t have to worry about accidentally cleaning up values still in use
 because that would cause a compiler error: the ownership system that makes sure
-references are always valid will also make sure that `drop` only gets called
+references are always valid also ensures that `drop` gets called only once when
-once when the value is no longer being used.
+the value is no longer being used.

-Now that we’ve gone over `Box<T>` and some of the characteristics of smart
+Now that we’ve examined `Box<T>` and some of the characteristics of smart
-pointers, let’s talk about a few other smart pointers defined in the standard
+pointers, let’s look at a few other smart pointers defined in the standard
 library.